Mid-Atlantic Ridge Ecosystem Project: Background

-MAR-ECO shall enhance the basic knowledge of ocean life and thereby contribute to a sustainable international management of marine resources and the priceless biodiversity of the marine environment.
-Knowledge obtained by a unified international effort carries greater weight in the policy-making processes than information gathered by isolated national research.
-Good science may hopefully lead to international consensus on appropriate action.
+MAR-ECO was one of 14 projects of the Census of Marine Life and covered the northern Atlantic Ocean region of the globe.
+The Mid-Atlantic Ridge is the volcanic mountain range in the middle of the ocean, marking the spreading zone between the Eurasian and American continental plates.
+New ocean floor is constantly being formed, and Iceland and the Azores are volcanic islands along the ridge that the project sampled between.
+The project studied many groups of marine life, including fish, crustaceans, cephalopods, cnidarians, and zooplankton living either near the seabed or above the ridge and returned over 80,000 biological specimens over the project life.
+As with other projects within the Census, the extent of life in this region before MAR-ECO's sampling was largely unknown.

+Research Expeditions

+Field phases were conducted during 2003–2005 and 2007–2010, including a two-month international expedition in 2004 by the Norwegian research vessel RV G.O.
+Sars.
+Research vessels from Iceland, Russia, Germany, the United Kingdom, the United States, and Portugal also contributed to the project.
+In June 2003, a joint Russian–United States expedition using the crewed submersibles MIR-1 and MIR-2 transported scientists to areas reaching depths of approximately 4,500 metres that had not previously been visited by humans.

-MAR-ECO and the Census of Marine Life emphasises public outreach and even in the planning phase MAR-ECO has enjoyed considerable public attention and support.
-Expeditions to unknown depths of the oceans appear to have great appeal, both to scientists and the interested laymen of all ages.
+MAR-ECO and the Census of Marine Life emphasises public outreach and enjoyed considerable public attention and support.

 Management

 The MAR-ECO management consists of a Norwegian secretariat, a public outreach group, and an international steering group.
 The co-ordinating institutions are Institute of Marine Research and the University of Bergen in Norway.

 Members of the international steering group are experienced scientists from key institutions in Norway, Iceland, Portugal (Azores), France, Germany, United Kingdom, USA, Russia and Brazil.
 Chair: Odd Aksel Bergstad, Norway.

 The project consists of 10 integrated science components dealing with different key objectives, each with dedicated teams and principal investigators.
 In addition, a range of education and outreach components facilitates dissemination of results to a wide audience.

 Common critical tasks are funded by A.P.Sloan Foundation (USA), and national sources.